metal-sn/pyMCZ/README.md

 ====================
 Output
 ====================
-All the results will be saved in the directory "\<fi\>" inside "bins"
+All the results will be saved in the directory "\<fi\>" inside "bins" where bins will be generated in the current directory provided by the --path arg.

 For a given \<fi\> and nSample, the following output files are generated: